 Price: DVD $59.95 – Available Here / Blu-ray $69.95 – Available Here

 Shinichiro Watanabe and his team of global talent have done something that seemed very unlikely and difficult to accomplish.
-They produced an anime series that feels like the crazy anime comedies produced in the ’90s, except with a fresh coat of colourful digital paint and modern technology.
+They produced an anime series that feels like the crazy anime comedies produced in the ’90s, except with a fresh coat of colourful digital paint.
 The ’90s saw the production of some of the greatest and most endearing anime shows of all time.
 Since then, there has been a change in tone and characterisation in the world of anime and manga that seems like more of a regression than an evolution.
 Characters have become dumber and dumber, regurgitating the same unfunny nonsense that was supposed to pass for comedy at some point.
 Characters in ’90s anime series often did come across as lacking in intelligence, but there was more to them than that, and there is so much more to the characters of Space Dandy.
 Dandy mostly just wants to spend time at BooBies and capture rare and unregistered aliens, but he also has a compassionate side and a surprising level of musical talent.
-Meow is a lazy cat reminiscent of modern teenagers who spend their time in dark rooms on social media, but he also secretly cares about the family he left behind to travel through space.
+Meow is a lazy cat reminiscent of modern teenagers who spend their time on social media in dark rooms, but he also secretly cares about the family he left behind to travel through space.
 QT ends up demonstrating the capacity to exceed his original programming in a couple of episodes.
 Furthermore, even Honey, a waitress at BooBies, turns out to be more than just a vehicle for fan-service.
-She is one of the most intelligent characters in the whole series, and although she initially only drops subtle hints about her level of knowledge, she gets her moment in the spotlight and reveals just how amazing of a character she really is.
-Most anime series these days would just stop at the fan-service and degrade their female characters, but Space Dandy has more dignity than that.
-Make no mistake, that dignity is challenged on more than one occasion.
+She is one of the most intelligent characters in the whole series, and although she initially only drops subtle hints about her level of knowledge, she gets her moment in the spotlight and reveals just how cool of a character she really is.
+Most anime series these days would just stop at the fan-service and degrade their female characters, but Space Dandy has some dignity.
+Make no mistake; that dignity is challenged on more than one occasion.
 However, that the creative team behind this series managed to capture the essence of early ’90s anime comedies, revive it and make it feel fresh demonstrates what anime could become if more production teams and animation studios took risks and let their imaginations run wild.

 The animation is outstanding.
-This show was produced by Bones, but also involved talent from around the world.
+This show was produced by Bones, and involved talent from around the world.
 Fortunately, the people involved seem to have been given a high level of creative freedom, and the end result is a series of colourful and crazy adventures that remain more memorable than almost every other anime series from 2014 and the years since then.
-The action is incredibly fluid and engaging, and the unique designs of the aliens and the settings allows each new episode to feel new and exciting.
-Fan-service is present, mostly in the form of objectifying shots set in BooBies, but is not taken to the same level of pervertedness that many anime and manga series present these days.
+The action is fluid and engaging, and the unique designs of the aliens and the settings allows each episode to feel new and exciting.
+Fan-service is present, mostly in the form of objectifying shots set in BooBies, but is not taken to the extreme that many anime and manga series feature these days.

 With so many anime series out there featuring generic opening and ending songs, many of which are existing pop songs, it is refreshing to hear some outstanding pop songs during the opening and ending credits sequences in Space Dandy.
-The opening song “Viva Namida” and the ending song “Welcome to the X Dimension” are about as catchy and memorable as anime songs can get.
+The opening song “Viva Namida” and the ending song “Welcome to the X Dimension” are about as catchy and memorable as anime songs can get these days.
 The background music is surprisingly memorable as well, thanks to a variety of composers being brought in to produce music for this series.
-A few different musical styles are present, including techno music and surprisingly atmospheric pieces that really enhance the scenes they accompany.
-Everything about the audio comes together perfectly, making the CD soundtracks look very appealing.
+A few different musical styles are present, including techno music and surprisingly atmospheric pieces that enhance the scenes they accompany.
+Everything about the audio comes together perfectly, making the soundtrack CDs look appealing.

 This release includes a digital gallery, teaser trailers, DVD and Blu-ray trailers, English episode commentary for episodes 19 and 26 and the textless opening and ending songs as on-disc extras.
 The back of the box claims that an extra titled “Dandy Guy in Space: Part 02” is present, but unless this was intended to be one of the extras that are apparently exclusive to the Japanese home video releases, it seems to actually be referring to the second season itself.
 The textless animation sequences, which include the special textless ending animation sequences from season two, are far more colourful and interesting than the generic and dull sequences usually seen in modern anime.
 They are also subtitled, but oddly, the subtitles for all songs were removed from the episodes they come from.

-Space Dandy is one of those rare anime series where almost everything goes right.
-The fan-service is unnecessary seeing as this show is already brilliant when it is focused on other things; there are so many unique visuals and crazy stories that make this series as entertaining as it is.
-If you love watching cool anime and remember the hilarious comedic anime series from the 1990s, this will likely be one of the best shows you will ever see.
+Space Dandy is a rare anime series in which almost everything goes right.
+The fan-service is unnecessary seeing as this show is already engaging when it is focused on other things; fortunately, there are many unique visuals and crazy stories that make this as entertaining as it is.
+If you love watching cool anime and fondly remember some hilarious anime comedies from the 1990s, this is a show for you.

 Capsule Computers review guidelines can be found here.